Cory Wong: Career

 In 2013, Wong met members of the Ann Arbor-based band Vulfpeck.
-He performed a jam with the group which was later rerecorded and released as the track "Cory Wong" on The Beautiful Game.
+He performed a jam with the group which was later rerecorded and released as the track "Cory Wong" on The Beautiful Game album.
 In 2016, he started recording and touring with the band.
 He has recorded on every Vulfpeck album since then and toured with the band.
 He said of his guitar sound with Vulfpeck: "part of my sound is kind of bringing rhythm guitar to the front".
 He is also a member of The Fearless Flyers, an instrumental quartet (with Vulfpeck's bass player Joe Dart, Snarky Puppy's guitarist Mark Lettieri, and drummer Nate Smith) and has released four EPs and two albums with the group.

 In 2016, Wong released a six-track EP as a lead artist.
 In 2017, he released his debut solo album, Cory Wong and The Green Screen Band.
 His second solo album The Optimist was released in 2018 and reached number 19 on the U.S. Jazz Albums chart.
 He released a third album Motivational Music for the Syncopated Soul in 2019.
 The albums feature contributions by Phoebe Katis, Antwaun Stanley, Michael Bland, Sonny T., Ben Rector, Jon Batiste, Louis Cato, Nate Smith and others.
 In 2020, Wong released his fourth solo album, Elevator Music for an Elevated Mood, which he called a continuation of his third album.

 Wong has performed with Dave Koz, Metropole Orkest, Stay Human (the house band of The Late Show with Stephen Colbert), and with Chris Thile's band on the radio program Live from Here.
 He has toured in the United States and Europe in support of his solo albums, and with Vulfpeck.
 He released several albums in 2020, including a Grammy nominated new-age album titled Meditations with Jon Batiste.

 Cory Wong and Mark Lettieri at the Old National Centre in November 2024.

 In 2020 to 2022, in the absence of touring over the course of coronavirus pandemic, Wong released multiple solo and collaborative albums including The Golden Hour with Dave Koz, Turbo with Dirty Loops, and Tailwinds with The Fearless Flyers.
 He started hosting a music podcast for Premier Guitar magazine and he produced a YouTube music-comedy-variety show.
 His recent collaborations include recordings with Vaundy and Huntertones as featured artist.